dbt-labs/docs.getdbt.com/website/docs/guides/dremio-lakehouse.md

 1. The `NYC-weather.csv` stored in the **Samples** database and
 2. The `sample_data` from the **Samples database**.

-The models correspond to both weather & trip data respectively and will be joined for analysis.
+The models correspond to both weather and trip data respectively and will be joined for analysis.

 The sources can be found by navigating to the **Object Storage** section of the Dremio Cloud UI.